This post explains in-depth how Google AdSense earning is calculated. The post settles the disagreement people are having between CPC and RPM.

 This is why you may find your CPC as high as $2.00 in the early hours of the morning, and before the evening it drops to $0.20.

-In some cases, the CPC starts low and rise as time goes on.
+In some cases, the CPC starts low and rises as time goes on.
 Also, in some cases, the CPC remains almost constant.

-Each of your webpages has different CPC depending on the content, keyword, location of webpage visitor, type of ads, and the amount the advertiser is paying.
+Each of your web pages has a different CPC depending on the content, keyword, location of webpage visitor, type of ads, and the amount the advertiser is paying.

 For instance, a webpage with insurance ads when visited and clicked in the United States will attract a very CPC.
 The same ads may appear in Nigeria on the same webpage, but the CPC will be very low.

-This happens because the advertisers have already known that conversion rate from Africa will be meager.
+This happens because the advertisers have already known that the conversion rate from Africa will be meager.

-For this reason, they invested just a little amount to Africa just for awareness sake.
+For this reason, they invested just a little amount in Africa just for awareness’ sake.

 The CPC does its best so that when multiplied with the Clicks, it will tally with your earnings irrespective of the variations.

-Although, you may have an almost stable CPC if your blog or website is focused on a particular niche and all your visitors coming from the same country.
+Although, you may have an almost stable CPC if your blog or website is focused on a particular niche and all your visitors come from the same country.